Measuring the dispersion relations of spin wave bands using time-of-flight spectroscopy: Frequency domain experiments

 The field and frequency dependences of the transmission parameters are reported in Fig.~\ref{FreqData} for the longest propagation distance $r=6.9~\mu \textrm{m}$.
 To discuss these results, it is useful to recall the transmission parameter \cite{sushruth_electrical_2020} expected when it is assumed that (i) there is a single spin-wave branch of dispersion $\omega(k_x)$ and (ii) that its attenuation length $L_\textrm{att}$ greatly exceeds the antenna dimensions $L$ and $g$ for all $k_x$ values.
 In this case, the signal would be a sinusoid $e^{-i k_x |r|}$ damped by the spin wave attenuation $e^{-\frac{|r|}{L_\textrm{att}}}$ and caped in an enveloppe $h_{x}^2(k_x)$ that starts from the bottom of the spin-wave band \cite{sushruth_electrical_2020} :

 where the antenna efficiency function $h_{x}(k_x)$ is determined by the antenna geometry and can be semi-quantitatively described by~\cite{sushruth_electrical_2020}:

 An example of transmission parameter expected in this single mode theory (Eq.~\ref{1DmonomodeTheory}) is given in Fig.~\ref{FreqData}(f).
 This idealized transmission parameter is calculated in the absence of loss (i.e. $L_\textrm{att}=\infty$) for a mode whose dispersion relation is plotted in Fig.~\ref{FreqData}(f).
-This idealized mode is taken as non-dispersive, i.e. with a constant group velocity $v_g=7~\textrm{km/s}$.
+This idealized and unphysical model is displayed for illustration purpose, only to ease the discussion of the later coming experimental data.
+It is taken as non-dispersive, i.e. with a constant group velocity $v_g=7~\textrm{km/s}$.
 In this model, no spin-wave related signal is expected at frequencies below the bottom of the spin wave band; above this threshold, the phase of the transmission signals should rotate at a pace given by the dispersion relation.
 If the antenna is efficient for large wavevectors, a second lobe should be observed at larger frequencies, as shown in the idealized example of Fig.~\ref{FreqData}(e).

 At first glance, our results for the widest spin wave conduit [Fig.~\ref{FreqData}(a) and (c)] could seem to fall in line with the expectations of the single mode model, with the second lobe clearly visible near 20 GHz in the example of Fig.~\ref{FreqData}(c).
 However a closer look evidences differences.
 In particular, a small ripple is present at the lowest frequencies.
 This ripple is present only at applied fields near the saturation field of the stripe.